 Many of the hotels also offer fantastic yoga classes that often take place in the most beautiful settings.
 You don’t want to miss out so bring your favorite yoga outfit with you.

 This yoga set is perfect for the heat in Bora Bora as it’s super lightweight.

 I’d also recommend bringing some water shoes.
 They’re not essential but do protect your feet whenever you’re walking around in the lagoon.

 In general, the sand is smooth but you will find the occasional piece of sharp coral.
 There’s also a lot of fish in the lagoon and water shoes will help protect your feet.

 And don’t worry, water shoes don’t have to be ugly.
 I found some really cute water shoes here.

 If you plan on doing some hiking then bring some sneakers.

 Lots of people love to hike up the iconic Mount Otemanu.
-You don’t need to bring hiking boots as the hike isn’t too difficult, a pair of sneakers or walking shoes will be fine.
+You don’t need to bring hiking boots but you will need a good pair of sneakers or walking shoes.

 What to Wear During Rainy Season in Bora Bora